 Yellow leaves in fall are heavenly, but yellow leaves in summer?
 Not so much.
-If the leaves on your trees are turning yellow, it could mean you have an issue.
-There are several root causes for yellowing leaves, many easily treated.
-Before you panic and get out the ax, take a look at some common issues a good tree service can help you manage.
+If the leaves on your trees are turning yellow, it could be a sign of an underlying issue.
+There are several root causes for yellowing leaves, many of which are easily treated.
+Before you panic and get out the ax, please look at some common issues a good tree service can help you manage.

 Under Watering